 Alternatives to insurance

-Although some states allow drivers to purchase a sizeable bond in lieu of insurance, there are no alternatives to vehicle insurance in Kansas.
+Although some states allow drivers to purchase a sizeable bond in lieu of insurance, there are no alternatives to vehicle insurance in Kansas (that is, unless you have 26 or more cars insured under your name).

 However, the Kansas Automobile Insurance Plan can help high-risk drivers obtaining car insurance if at least three insurance companies refuse to issue a policy.
 Kansas-licensed car insurance agents can provide information on how to apply.